renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 | DUR (WT) | STR | INIT |     | DB   | LUC (TT) |
 | 40 (8)   | 40  | 5    |     | \+6  | 40 (8)   |

+- Vitals:
   - Movement: Quadruped 4/12, Climb 3/9
   - Senses: Normal, Scent
   - Tags: Animal, Bear, Natural, Wild Companion

+- Features:
-  - Thick Hide: +2 Armor
+  - **Thick Hide**: +2 Armor

-  - Pain Tolerance: can Negate the effect of one Wound.
+  - **Pain Tolerance**: can Negate the effect of one Wound.

 - Skills:
   - *Chase* 60
   - Fray 40
-      - Natural Weapons 60
+  - *Natural Weapons* 60
   - Perception 60

+- Combat Stats:
+  - Armor: 2 AV
+  - Attack: **Claw**
-  - Claws: 60 (Natural Weapons), 2D10+6 (2D10+DB), AP -1
+    - 60 (Natural Weapons), 1D10+9 (1D10+3+DB), AP -1
+  - Attack: **Bite**

-  - Bite: 60 (Natural Weapons), 1D10+7 (1D10+1+DB), AP -
+    - 60 (Natural Weapons), 1D10+7 (1D10+1+DB), AP -

 ### Chasseh Forrest Spirit

-The spirits that dwell in the woods south of the human town of Chasseh have the ability to take control of the wildlife that is native to their forest; these spirits are mercurial, and not particularly friendly;
+The spirits that dwell in the woods south of the human town of Chasseh have the ability to take control of the wildlife that is native to their forest.
-though they can be bargained with, they are typically somewhere between unhelpful and dangerous.
+These spirits are mercurial, and not particularly friendly; though they can be bargained with, they are typically somewhere between unhelpful and dangerous.

 A possessed animal uses the animal’s stats, but gains the Aptitudes, Skill Ranks and Powers from the spirit.
 You may assign Aptitude Bonuses appropriate to the creature, +10 to one Aptitude and +5 to another.

-If the animal is killed, the spirit simply departs from it, flee into the forrests.
+If the animal is killed, the spirit simply departs from it, fleeing into the forests.

 |     |     |      |     |     |          |
 | --- | --- | ---- | --- | --- | -------- |